Banjaro/database_final/README.md

 # CS 2200 - Databases -  Final project
-# Written By: Patrick Cobb
+# Written By: Patrick Cobb, Ryan Copeland

-## This application was meant to be ran on a linux machine
-## It was only tested on Ubuntu 16.04 and I cannot gaurantee that it will work for/on any other OS
+## This application has only been tested on Windows 10 and Ubuntu 16.04

 This application is a sample database program that can be used to track the assets (employees/projects/etc.) of companies